alex-miller-0/ethereum-march-madness/README.md

 And before you ask, yes I know that you need to trust me to be an arbiter of the truth.
 If you're uncomfortable with that, you are welcome to re-deploy this contract and start your own pool.

+### What if something goes wrong?

-*NOTE: I have built an escape hatch so if something goes wrong, I will notify everyone with instructions on how to withdraw your 0.5 ETH.
-Sorry in advance if that happens.*
+I have built an escape hatch so if something goes wrong, I will notify everyone with instructions on how to withdraw your 0.5 ETH.
+Sorry in advance if that happens.

 ### Fees